DavidRambo/dnr-hugo/content/post/MLA-2020/index.md

 Ordinarily my reading of *Schismatrix* hinges upon the lateness with which the term “posthuman” appears.

-{{< blockquote author="Sterling 109" >}}
+{{< blockquote caption="Sterling 109" >}}
 People began to speak, for the first time, of the Schismatrix—of a posthuman solar system, diverse yet unified, where tolerance would rule and every faction would have a share.
     The aliens—they called themselves the Investors—seemed unlimited in power.
 They were ancient, so old that they remembered no tradition earlier than starflight.
 Their mighty starships ranged a vast economic realm, buying and selling among nineteen other intelligent races.
 {{< /blockquote >}}

 It denotes the subsumption of post-Earth human societies into the trade network of a mercantilist species of aliens who call themselves the Investors.
 Returning to the novel now, however, I am inclined to focus both on the prevalence of microbes as well as on the extent to which the narrative’s human-scale and interplanetary action analogizes the fluctuating diversity of microbiota.
 Sterling’s diction shares some of Yong’s own linguistic strategy, as critics like Scott Bukatman have noted how it “conflat[es] a number of irreconcilable terms such as life/nonlife, biology/technology, human/machine” (Bukatman, Terminal Identity 277).

 But first, from where does Sterling’s multiscalar, ecological sensibility derive?
 In his introduction to the collection *Schismatrix Plus*, Sterling lists three books with scientist authors.
 For all three sources, he seeks not the accurate translation of scientific conepts but language’s ability to invent new feelings, images, and ideas.
 Here’s what he says of Ilya Prigogine:

-{{< blockquote author="Sterling vii" >}}
+{{< blockquote caption="Sterling vii" >}}
 This book boasted some of the most awesomely beautiful scientific jargon that I had ever witnessed in print.
 The writing was of such dense, otherworldly majesty that it resembled Scripture. […] So naturally I used his terminology as the basis for the Shaper/Mechanist mysticism.
 It worked like a charm.
 {{< /blockquote >}}